ronijaakkola/foundryvtt-lights-out-theme-shadowdark/README.md

   <img src="https://img.shields.io/github/downloads/ronijaakkola/foundryvtt-lights-out-theme-shadowdark/module.zip?style=flat&labelColor=white&color=black" />
 </p>

 <p align="center"><i>This module adds a darker and more fitting user interface theme for the Shadowdark system in the FoundryVTT platform.
-This module has been modified and adapted for the Shadowdark system from <a href="https://github.com/erizocosmico/foundryvtt-fancy-ui-5e">erizocosmico's Fancy UI 5e module</a></i>.</p>
+It simplifies the player view by providing a character and party panels.
+These panels can be used for quick access to token hit points and other information.</i></p>

 ![theme-screenshot-player-view](https://github.com/user-attachments/assets/6805e871-f0f6-483a-a5df-518e6fd3a03f)